 So, I'll let you decide whether you intend to peer into the cockpit next time you're boarding a plane and ask for resumes and stats from your Pilot.
 But, if you're going to redesign and develop an entirely new eCommerce presence you need to know who's at the wheel, after all, your business depends on it.

-View more of our blogs on Analysis & Strategy of eCommerce.
+View more of our blogs on analysis, strategy and all things eCommerce.